oseikb/Getting-and-Cleaning-Data/README.md

 newdt was cbind to subjects to give the dataframe access to the subjects of this experiment.
 Finally, newdt was merged with ..act labels.. not sure about this part.

 ##Subsetting and tidying data
+The final portion of the code does the final preparation before it is writtent to a text file.
+First, it subsets the data frame by using columns that only gives mean and standard deviation values.
+A text file was created and loadedd into a vector called "new_act_labels" that contains the new deconstruction column names for the subsetted columns.
+They are passed into the data frame via colnames function.
+The data frame is them split on the subjectID and LabelID's and column means are taken across all the columns.
+The resultant would be a list and has to be converted back to a data frame.
+There are two nested data.frame functions.
+The first one converts it into a data.frame but it would have been flipped, rows are columns and columns are rows.
+The second data.frame call in comnbination with the parameter "t" returned it to its original form.
+The labelID is now removed by merging the labels data frame with the allColMeans data frame to show the activity names and the columns.
+Column 1 was removed because there is no longer a need for the labelID.
+The values for the means and standard deviation were of varying lengths, so across these columns values, each one was rounded to 8 significant figures for uniformity.
+Finally, the data frame was written to a text file called allmeans.txt